ComputationalThermodynamics/MAGEMin/README.md

 We also provide a MATLAB-based graphical user interface to help computing pseudosections for given bulk rock composition and a [julia interface](https://github.com/ComputationalThermodynamics/MAGEMin_C.jl).

 ## Documentation
-Full support to install and use MAGEMin is available here: https://computationalthermodynamics.github.io/MAGEMin/index.html
+Full support to install and use MAGEMin is available [here](https://computationalthermodynamics.github.io/MAGEMin/index.html)

 ## Installing MAGEMin